mcassaniti/msdha/README.md

 To assist with processing, the file `/run/msdha/is_master` will exist if this backend is the current master node.

+If etcd loses its leader then the node change detection will stop and attempt to connect again.
+This means that some change detection events may be lost.

 Frontend Container
 ==================